 On the front of the dryer, turn the load mercury switch 90 degrees counterclockwise to simulate the dryer being completely full of grain.
 At this point, the fan should start up and the burner should light.
-During this cycle, the hi thermostat should be the only one controlling the hi-lo cycle of the burner.
-When the cycle reaches the lo-heat cycle, then only the lo thermostat will control the hi-lo burner cycle.
+During this time, the hi thermostat should be the only one controlling the hi-lo cycle of the burner.
+When the cycle reaches the loheat cycle, then only the lo thermostat will control the hi-lo burner cycle.
 Also, in this cycle the load will discontinue to run.
-At the end of this cycle the moisture control will hold the temperature if the switch is on, and the grain has not reached the preset temperature.
+At the end of this cycle the moisture control will hold in the Lo heat mode if the moisture control switch is on, and the grain has not reached the preset temperature.
 If it is in the off position then it will proceed to the cooling cycle.
 At the end of the cooling cycle the unload auger should start.